lowRISC/sonata-system/doc/guide/fpga-update.md

 ### Programming on Power Cycle

 Once the copy completes (it can take from 15-120 seconds), you should see the device reboot and the Ibex boot LED come on as mentioned.
-If you unplug & replug the USB cable, it will also reprogram the FPGA.
+If you unplug & re-plug the USB cable, it will also reprogram the FPGA.
 The bitstream is stored on FLASH memory on the Sonata board.

 ## Troubleshooting